nopnop2002/esp-idf-parallel-tft/README.md

 ![WeMos-R32-4](https://user-images.githubusercontent.com/6020549/107725257-2e220400-6d29-11eb-808a-a440336780d6.jpg)

+# JPEG Decoder
+The ESP-IDF component includes Tiny JPEG Decompressor.
+The document of Tiny JPEG Decompressor is [here](http://elm-chan.org/fsw/tjpgd/00index.html).
+This can reduce the image to 1/2 1/4 1/8.

+# PNG Decoder
+The ESP-IDF component includes part of the miniz library, such as mz_crc32.
+But it doesn't support all of the miniz.
+The document of miniz library is [here](https://github.com/richgel999/miniz).

+And I ported the pngle library from [here](https://github.com/kikuchan/pngle).
+This can reduce the image to any size.

 # Font File
 You can add your original font file.
 The format of the font file is the FONTX format.